techninja828/PostSingularity/characters/toma.md

 Toma often builds for those who once insulted him, demonstrating service and humility.

 ## Personal History
 Descended from craft guilds around Analog Haven, Toma learned woodworking and biodynamic farming from elders who survived the Singularity.
+His ancestry combines Eastern European and Levantine lineages, shaping a stoic yet hospitable demeanor.
+Years of manual labor left him with calloused hands and a reputation for patient mentorship.

+## Appearance
+Toma stands nearly 1.8 meters tall with a sturdy frame, tan skin, and a short beard.
+Deep-set hazel eyes and weathered hands reveal decades of craftsmanship.
+He dresses in hand-stitched garments dyed with natural pigments.

 ## Relationship to AI
 He employs low-level AI only for resource tracking, refusing automated shortcuts that could erode the artistry of his work.